10gic/ethutil/README.md

-  gen-key               Generate eth private key and its address dump-address          Dump address from private key or mnemonic compute-contract-addr Compute contract address before deployment decode-tx             Decode raw transaction code                  Get runtime bytecode of a contract on the blockchain erc20                 Call ERC20 contract, a helper for subcommand call/query
+  gen-key               Generate eth private key and its address dump-address          Dump address from private key or mnemonic compute-contract-addr Compute contract address before deployment build-raw-tx          Build raw transaction, the output can be used by rpc eth_sendRawTransaction broadcast-tx          Broadcast tx by rpc eth_sendRawTransaction decode-tx             Decode raw transaction code                  Get runtime bytecode of a contract on the blockchain erc20                 Call ERC20 contract, a helper for subcommand call/query